Nathalis iole: Life cycle

 Males patrol just inches above the ground in search of females.
 If a male finds a female and is faced with rejection, males are likely to engage in an open-winged display, showing off their dorsal bars and their androconial spots.
-This last-resort effort to impress the female will often make her reconsider her unwise decision.
+This last-resort effort to impress the female will often make her reconsider her decision.
 Females lay their lemon-yellow or orange-yellow eggs singly on young or emerging leaves of the host plant.
 The eggs will hatch within 4–7 days.
 The larvae are quite variable.
 Some larvae are dark green, while others are dark green with bright pinkish-purple stripes.
 The stiff haired larvae have two pinkish-red bumps just above the head.
 The green or yellow-green chrysalis is covered with yellow-white dots.
 It lacks a projection on the head which is found in most pierids.
 The dainty sulphur will migrate south to spend the winter because it is unable to survive the cold.
 If day length is short when it is a larva, the dainty sulphur produces a winter phenotype upon forming its chrysalis which will then produce a butterfly with three times the usual number of dark scales.
 This allows it to absorb solar heat more easily.
 It has multiple broods per year.